-Upon commencement of each military caregiver absence, all applicable accrued sick family and additional sick family leave must be used before any other paid or unpaid leave.
-After all applicable accrued sick family and additional sick family leave is used, employees must use all accrued holiday and compensatory leave.
-Employees also may choose to use anticipated annual and/or sick family leave in accordance with anticipation rules.
+Upon commencement of each military caregiver absence, all applicable accrued sick family must be used before any other paid or unpaid leave.
+After all applicable accrued sick family is used, employees must use all accrued annual, personal, holiday compensatory leave.
+Employees also may choose to use anticipated annual, personal and/or sick family leave in accordance with anticipation rules.
 All forms of paid leave, beginning with sick family leave, will run concurrently with the commencement of and be deducted from the absence entitlement.